Asthmatic Non-Runner With a Need to Run - 1.5 Miles in 13 Minutes

 It starts at the absolute beginning with 1 minute of running, but builds up over time to 30 minutes of running.
 I get thank-you e-mails pretty much every week from people telling me how they thought they'd never be able to pull it off and somehow 12 weeks later, they did.

-Now, don't feel obliged to follow this program to the letter, but use the same approach:
+Now, don't feel obliged to follow this program to the letter, but use the same approach which is really based on two simple principles:

-• I think that you could get to your goal when you build it up this way.
-You want to get to a point where you can run 20-30 minutes quite comfortably.
+Either way, the key to success is trying out running safely and build up your endurance step by step.
 Once you have got that base endurance, running faster to make your goal time won't be as hard on your body anymore as it is now.

 Hope this helps.